-For municipal operations to be carbon neutral by 2030, an electrical service upgrade is necessary to provide adequate electric vehicle charging levels for the police department, employees and the public at the civic center campus (701 Laurel St.).
-In addition, electrification of the Burgess Pool and other parts of the city's buildings will also increase electrical loads.
-The City cannot make future electric vehicle purchases or electrification upgrades without a service upgrade.
+In order for municipal operations to be carbon neutral by 2030, an electrical service upgrade is necessary to provide adequate electric vehicle charging levels for the police department, employees and the public at the civic center campus (701 Laurel St.).
+In addition, electrification of the Burgess Pool and other aspects of the city's buildings will also increase electrical loads.
+The city will be unable to make future electric vehicle purchases or electrification upgrades without a service upgrade.
 Service upgrades take about three years to complete, and if addressed in the near term there are financial opportunities to reduce costs to the city through Peninsula Clean Energy and PG&E to cost share for the upgrade.